asreview/asreview/docs/source/API/reference.rst

 API Reference
 =============

 Welcome to the ASReview API.
+This API reference documents the modules, classes, and functions of the ASReview software.

+If there exists documentation on it, you will find it here.